This post may contain Affiliate Links. Please see my Disclaimer for more details.

 New Orleans pralines should not be chewy; they should be crisp and melt in your mouth as you enjoy them.
 If they come out chewy, you need to allow more time for them to harden.
 Once they set and cool, they will be the correct texture.
 Thicker pralines should have a creamier mouthfeel since it's more candy in each bite than thinner versions.

 Pralines get their name from the French "pralin."
-A French confectionery candy made similar to marzipan by cooking sugar, nuts, and vanilla.
-Then grounding, it into a paste that can be used in pastries or as a candy filling.
+A French confectionery candy made similar to marzipan by cooking sugar, nuts, and vanilla and then grounding it into a paste that can be used in pastries or as a candy filling.
 In the American South, it means pecan candy.

 One reason your pralines won't get hard is if you didn't bring your candy to boil to a soft ball stage, 235°F (In other words, the mixture should be cooked to a point where it maintains its shape when dropped into cold water.)
 The other reason could be time; sometimes, it can take a few hours for your candy to harden.